turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/6_power_automate_flows.md

 - 50 custom connectors
 - 20 connections per API and 100 connections in total

-In addition, some connectors, e.g. C, implement connection throttling.
+In addition, some connectors, e.g. X, implement connection throttling.

 ## Expressions in Power Automate

 For more complex operations, e.g. calculations and data transformation, we will need to use expressions.
-FLows in Power Automate run on top of Azure Logic Apps and both use the same functions.
+Flows in Power Automate run on top of Azure Logic Apps and both use the same functions.

 ### Writing Expressions